Skip to Content

 Are you worried that your periods are getting longer than normal?
 Do you feel you have increased bleeding during your period?
 Are you getting weak from your very heavy period?
 Have your period continued for weeks without stopping?

 If you now have period running for days or weeks, it’s normal to get very concerned.
 This guide explains the reasons why your period won’t stop, and what steps to take.
+It is for information only and does not replace talking to your doctor.

 What is Prolonged period?